 Or so I thought.
 His “old”, or shall I say “true”, self came out again when they were fighting.
 After a night out, she got upset.
 Don’t ask me why.
 I don’t know.
 All I know is, that she locked herself in her room – crying.
 He tried to get in but she didn’t want to let him.
 I’m sure you can guess what happened next.
 Yep.
 You’re right.
 He started kicking against the door.
 I don’t think he damaged it as bad as the others, but bad enough that it wouldn’t close properly.
 The two of them somehow worked their problems out.

 Leaving this hellhole

 At the time I was working a PR job on a fixed-term contract.
-The flat was so convenient for me, because I could walk to work.
+The flat was so convenient for me, because I could walk to work (saves you so much money (100+£/month) as travel costs in London are insane).
 While living there I was looking for a new place several times, went to countless viewings, but didn’t end up finding something.
 I started hating my job and couldn’t wait for my contract to be over.
 For the summer I had planned a trip through Belgium, Luxemburg, Germany and finally Austria.
 I didn’t know when I would come back to London.
 Just before my contract ended, I put all of my stuff in storage and gave notice to my landlord.
 F. had moved out months ago, there was no one in the flat I cared about.
 On the day of my departure I walked out of the door, holding up the finger high, thinking “fuck that place” and didn’t look back .